exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 * Nested list: Not convertable
 * String: The adapter tries to parse the string as a number.
 E.g: `"1.23"` -> `1.23`.
 If not possible (e.g: `"abc"`) the adapter handles the value as not convertable.
 * Decimal value: No conversion needed
-* Double value: converted to decimal
+* Double value: Converted to decimal
 * Boolean value: `true` -> 1, `false` -> 0
 * Binary data: Not convertable
-* Date: Date as UTC timestamp in milliseconds
+* Date: Date as UTC milliseconds time value
 * Timestamp: Timestamp as UTC timestamp in milliseconds

 ### ToDoubleMapping Conversions